Erich Wollenberg: German October and Exile in Moscow

 In March 1922 Wollenberg became chief editor of the eastern edition of Die Rote Fahne.
-He also established communist cells within the Reichswehr.
+He was also active in the KPD's intelligence service, the Antimilitärischer Apparat, establishing communist cells within the Reichswehr.
 In May 1923 he was initially leader of the armed communist uprising attempt during the occupation of the Ruhr in Bochum, as local secretary of the KPD Ruhr area.
 In August 1923 he was the KPD's military chief South-West (Württemberg, Baden, Hesse, temporarily Bavaria).

 Following the collapse of the German October Wollenberg, now wanted on a warrant, fled in 1924 to the Soviet Union, where he served from 1924 to 1926 as an officer in the Red Army, battalion commander in Saratov among the Volga Germans, then in Moscow.
 In 1927 he was briefly and illegally in Germany as Chief Editor of the “Arbeiter Zeitung” in Saarbrücken.
 Returning to Moscow, he became a scientific assistant in the Marx–Engels–Lenin Institute.
 From 1928 Wollenberg was Professor of History of the International Workers‘ Movement in the International Lenin School.

 Amnesty and Party Struggles

 Following the amnesty of autumn 1930 Wollenberg was able to return to Germany.
-In 1931 he joined the leadership of the illegal Roter Kämpferbund (the paramilitary Red Front) and Editor-in-Chief of its magazine Rote Front.
+In 1931 he joined the leadership of the illegal Roter Kämpferbund (the paramilitary Red Front) and Editor-in-Chief of its magazine Die Rote Front.

 After being seriously injured by the SA, Wollenberg criticized the KPD leadership for not providing him with adequate protection.
 His criticism was also directed at Walter Ulbricht.
 Together with Herbert Wehner, Ulbricht initiated an internal party investigation against Wollenberg, who received a “party reprimand” and lost his post in the editorial office of Die Rote Fahne.
 At the instigation of Wilhelm Pieck, Wollenberg emigrated to the Soviet Union at the end of 1932.
 Wollenberg later referred to it as being "transferred to Moscow as a punishment".

 Alleged Wollenberg-Hoelz Conspiracy

 In Moscow he collaborated on the publication of Lenin's works in German.
-There he came under the scrutiny of the NKVD, also because he had contact with the Trotskyist Karl Gröhl.
+There he came under the scrutiny of the NKVD, also because he had contact with the Trotskyist Karl Retzlaw.
 The secret service constructed around Wollenberg and Max Hoelz the accusation of a “counter-revolutionary, Trotskyist-terrorist conspiracy” (the “Wollenberg-Hoelz conspiracy”).
 Wollenberg was expelled from the KPD on April 4, 1933 by the International Control Commission of the Comintern.

 Pursued equally by Stalin and the Nazis, Wollenberg managed to escape from Moscow in 1934 via Prague to Paris (1938).
 In the Soviet Union, Wollenberg was now considered a “Trotskyist” enemy of the state.
 Many of his acquaintances and political friends were persecuted and murdered.